thm2/Food-Services-Database-and-App/README.md

 the database (e.g. update existing prices for dishes) and deleting rows from the database (e.g. a dish is no longer being made, or a restaurant delete its account with the application).
-Also, they will include advanced SQL queries such as Subqueries, and Aggregation and Group By (e.g. when a customer asks for the average price of all the dishes of a restaurant).
-Moreover, functionalities will contain triggers (e.g. when a customer enters an invalid restaurantId a trigger will be activated) and procedures (e.g. when a user wants to calculate the average price of all the items of a restaurant).
+Also, they will include advanced SQL queries such as Subqueries, and Aggregation and Group By (e.g. when a customer asks for the average price of all the dishes of a vendor).
+Moreover, functionalities will contain triggers (e.g. when a customer enters an invalid vendorId a trigger will be activated) and procedures (e.g. when a user wants to calculate the average price of all the items of a vendor).